2019 California Naturalist

 2. Field Trips

-This class will have 4 required field trips.
+This class will require attendance in at least 4 of 5 field trips.
 Please see the course schedule for field trip dates.
 We will be carpooling when possible for field trips.

-All participants are required to keep a field notebook during the course and hopefully beyond.
-We will be using these journals during class, on field trips and hopefully on your own time.
+All participants are also required to keep a field notebook during the course and hopefully beyond.
+We will be using these journals during class, on field trips, and on your own.
 Keeping a field journal is one of the best ways of fostering continued learning and getting to know a place intimately.

 As a requirement of this course, participants are required to complete a volunteer service project.
 It is designed to provide a bridge from the class to service.
 Participants are encouraged to work in teams when appropriate, and on the final night of class will have presentations on the projects.
 Presentations will be 5 minutes long per person (so 15 minutes for a 3 person group) and are to summarize the work that the group has done.